ahmed22002/Student-DBMS/README.md

 *Print:* Use this operation to print the database to your console window.

 *Save:* Using this operation you can save your database to the a file named database.txt.
 Make sure the file database.txt exists in your directory before using this operation.

+The DBMS has been implemented in C++ as a doubly linked list.
+It has the following files:
+*main.cpp:* Contains the main() and other helper functions.
+*node.h:* Contains the definition of data type studentData and the definition of the node for the database linked list.
+*database.h:* Header file for the database linked list.
+*database.cpp:* Implementation file for the database linked list.